Evaluating neural network explanation methods using hybrid documents and morphological agreement: Corpora and data preprocessing

-\subsection{Corpora and data preprocessing}
+\section{Corpora and data preprocessing}

-The 20 newsgroups corpus \cite{lang1995newsweeder} was downloaded using the Python sklearn package \cite{pedregosa2011scikit}, removing all headers, footers and quotes.
+The 20 newsgroups corpus \cite{lang1995newsweeder} was downloaded using the Python \texttt{sklearn} package \cite{pedregosa2011scikit}, removing all headers, footers and quotes.
 The corpus contains 18,846 posts and comes with a training and test set.
 We randomly split the latter into a heldout and a test set.

 For sentiment analysis we use the Pennsylvania subset of the 10th yelp dataset challenge\footnote{\url{www.yelp.com/dataset\_challenge}}.
 It contains 206,338 reviews with 1 to 5 star ratings.
-1 or 2 stars were mapped to ``negative'', 4 or 5 stars to ``positive'', 3 star reviews discarded.
-The dataset was randomly split into training, heldout and test sets (90\%/5\%/5\%).
+1 or 2 stars are mapped to ``negative'', 4 or 5 stars to ``positive'', 3 star reviews are discarded.
+We randomly split the data into training, heldout and test sets (90\%/5\%/5\%).
 On both corpora, we use NLTK \cite{bird2009natural} for word and sentence tokenization.
 Words with a frequency rank above 50000 are mapped to \textit{oov}.
 To create hybrid documents, we sentence-tokenize the test sets, shuffle, and then concatenate ten sentences at a time.

 The manually annotated 20 newsgroups documents were obtained from \citet{mohseni2018human}\footnote{\url{http://github.com/SinaMohseni/ML-Interpretability-Evaluation-Benchmark}}.
 The relevance ground truth consists of one list of lowercased word types per document.
 There are a number of mismatches between the ground truth and the documents (e.g., one list contains \textit{rays} but its document only contains \textit{x-rays}).
 This made some reverse engineering necessary: Given $\mathbf{X}$ and its list, we add $t$ to $\mathrm{gt}(\mathbf{X})$ if lower-cased $x_t$ is a prefix or suffix of at least one word type in the list.